sampath9dasari/Food.com-Recipes-Interactions/README.md

 * Clustering analysis of the recipes,
 * Built an application component to predict the cuisine of the dish based on ingredients,
 * Model to predict the missing nutritional values based on other nutritional values.

-My co-collaborators for this project are :
-@SONAMDAWANI and @anit2